 A site visit is a necessary prerequisite for a thorough analysis of the roof structure and assessing the solar panel installation cost.
 During this visit, a home or business owner would also be informed of any flaws in the roof structure which would inhibit a successful installation process.
 Barring that, a good solar installer will explain the various solar panel and inverter options, warranty cover, and battery systems available for installation.

 Following the needs assessment, the solar provider can provide a cost estimate.
-Assuming the client is happy with the quotation, the installation process can begin!
+Assuming the client is happy with the quotation, the solar panel installation process can begin!

 Step 2: Engineering Site Visit (1 Day)